 Let’s play a game.
 I’m going to write a phrase, and you take a snapshot of the picture that pops up in your mind when you see it.
 Ready?
-OK — just highlight the phrase with your mouse:
+OK — just highlight the space after the parens with your mouse:

 (highlight with mouse –>) Gathered believers at Pentecost